Jenil245/BigMart-Sale_prediction/README.md

 This problem statement is part of a hackathon which was hosted by analytics vidhya.

 Dataset contains <b>8523 entries</b> and <b>12 columns</b>.
-We have 7 categorical columns and 5 numerical column.
-We have to predict bigmart sales based on different features.
+We have 7 categorical columns and 5 numerical columns.
+We have to predict bigmart sales based on given features.

 <h2>Project LifeCycle</h2>
 <ul>